nshiab/journalism/README.md

 # The Journalism Library

-A collection of helper functions written in TypeScrit for our journalism projects.
+A collection of helper functions written in TypeScrit for journalistic projects.

-If you wish to add one, create an issue and then open a pull request.
-Make sure to include:
+The library is available on [npm](https://www.npmjs.com/package/journalism).
+To install, run `npm i journalism` in your terminal.

--   Tests for your function
+The documentation can be found [here](https://nshiab.github.io/journalism/).

--   A description in this readme file.
+If you wish to contribute, create an issue explaining what you would like to add, create a branch from the issue, make sure to add tests, and then create a pull request.

-# How to install
+This repository is maintained by [Nael Shiab](http://naelshiab.com/), senior data producer at [CBC/Radio-Canada](https://cbc.radio-canada.ca/).

-# List of helper functions
+Feel free to ping me on [Mastodon](https://vis.social/@naelshiab), [Twitter](https://twitter.com/NaelShiab) or [LinkedIn](https://www.linkedin.com/in/naelshiab/) if you have any questions.